 When using FTA assistance to support acquisition, refer to the most updated version of the FTA Circular for Third Party Contracts for guidance.
-Federal Contracts shall include all the Third-Party Contract requirement clauses set forth in Appendix D of FTA Circular for Third Party Contracts.
+Federal Contracts shall include all the Third-Party Contract requirement clauses set forth in 4220.IG, 2CFR200, and FTA's Master agreement and shall be revised annually to incorporate all federal articles.
 Chapter 14 provides the latest FTA Circular and describes the provisions, clauses and procedures followed by Contracting Officers specific to contracts associated with federal funding.